Technology

 </ul>

 WASHINGTON, D.C.Congresswoman Doris Matsui (CA-06) and Representatives Gus Bilirakis (FL-12), Anna G. Eshoo (CA-18), Mike Thompson (CA-05), and Jared Huffman (CA-02), as well as Senators Amy Klobuchar (D-MN) and Richard Burr (R-NC) introduced the Emergency Reporting Act, a bill that will improve the resiliency of communications networks during emergencies.
+The Emergency Reporting Act was passed by the House unanimously last Congress.

 WASHINGTON, D.C.
 Today, Congresswoman Doris Matsui (D-CA) announced her Subcommittee assignments for the 117th Congress.
 The Congresswoman continues to represent Sacramento on the influential House Committee on Energy andamp; Commerce, which she was first appointed to in 2008.
+The Congresswoman will continue her work on the Subcommittees on Health and Communications andamp; Technology and will join the Subcommittee on Energy.

 WASHINGTON, D.C.
 Today, Congresswoman Doris Matsui (D-CA) sent a letter to President-elect Joe Biden, urging him to adopt a unified approach to spectrum policy and a clearly articulated process for resolving interagency disputes.